helenelechene/Deep-learning-socratic-chatbot/README.md

 ## 3. Chatbot

-Our chatbot works as follows.

-At the beginning of the conversation, the Socratic chatbot introduces itself and asks the patient about him/her current problem.
-In our view, there can be two types of response:
-- a rather vague and general answer, of the grammatical type [subject] [verb of feeling (to be, to feel...)] [adjective].
-Example: *I feel sad.*
-- a more precise answer directly indicating the reason for the discomfort.
-Example: *I lost my glasses.*

-Our chatbot detects the kind of sentence that the user made.
-For the first possibility of answer, the chatbot answers to know the exact source of unhappiness.
-Example: *I lost my glasses*.
-Once the answer has been obtained, the questioning is therefore at the same level as for the second possible answer.

 ### 3.1.
 Building the questions ###

 In our chabtot the main issue was to transform affirmative sentences into questions.
 For simplicity's sake, our chatbot, or Socrate, only asks indirect questions: